Signed in as:

 You can want connection and still set limits on how it happens.

 Your body is a source of data.
-If your breath steadies and your shoulders soften, you may be near something true for you.
+If your breath steadies and your shoulders soften, you may be near something that feels true for you.
 If you feel tight, watched, or on edge, you may be sensing pressure before your mind can name it.
-Let that information count.
+Let that information count, especially when words feel confusing.

 After thinking deeply, practise self-care so your nervous system can settle: fresh air, movement, music that calms you, writing down what you feel, a warm drink, time with a pet, or talking to someone who won’t judge or push.